SamReynoso/milkcow/README.md

 Just kidding, we're going to do this in one file.
-We must import Process from multiprocessing so that we can send the sender to another process and have sender send its data back to the receiver in the main process.
+We must import Process from multiprocessing so that we can send the sender to another process and have sender send to the receiver in the main process.
 The receiver now has milkcow's data in the form of objects.

 ```python
 from milkcow import Receiver